kkolahi1/AIE6/01_Prompt Engineering and Prototyping Best Practices/README.md

 Please make adjustments to your application that you believe will improve the vibe check done above, push the changes to your HF Space and redo the above vibe check.

 > NOTE: You may reach for improving the model, changing the prompt, or any other method.

+1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
+    - Aspect Tested: High level explanation of complicated concept
+    - Result of Test: Passing the vibe check because explanation was broken down into parts and each part was short and sweet (1-2 sentences).
+No long running metaphors were used

+2. Read the following paragraph and provide a concise summary of the key points…
+    - Aspect Tested: Summerization
+    - Result of Test: Passing the vibe check because it was actually shorter than the original paragraph (5 sentences to 3 relatively short sentences) while still mentioning essentially what the paragraph was saying (i.e. it actually summarized it!)

+3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
+    - Aspect Tested: Creativity within the word limit bounds
+    - Result of Test: Passing the vibe check because it was reasonably creative (including being friends with a stray cat) and was only 3 words over the word limit which is pretty good

+4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
+    - Aspect Tested: Reasoning (arithmetic)
+    - Result of Test: Passing the vibe check it actually provided chain of thought in its response, not just the response.
+And it was correct!
+And it separated the work for apples and oranges which was helpful

+5. Rewrite the following paragraph in a professional, formal tone…
+    - Aspect Tested: Changing tone (make more professional and formal) while maintaining the same points and sentiment
+    - Result of Test: Passing the vibe check because it honestly did a good job of just making a more professional and formal tone while genuinely maintaining the same points and sentiment.
+I used the same original paragraph as before and even though this response was different, they were both of similar quality

 ### A Note on Vibe Checking